 Hamstring Stretch for Better Posture

-Tight hamstrings put more pressure on your spine, and this stretch is a gentle way to help.
+Tight hamstrings increase pressure on the spine, and this stretch is a gentle solution.
 As you lean your torso toward your feet, gradually relax these muscles, avoiding any sudden movements.
 Focus on a slow approach to maximize its effectiveness.

 -